asousadias/Risset_Inharmonique1977/README.md

 # Jean-Claude Risset's Inharmonique (1977) for soprano and tape
-Repository for Csound patches adapted from Lorrain (1980) This is a work in progress.
-Most of the rochestras and scores are not optimised to keep the MusicV coding style for easier reference.
+Repository for Csound patches adapted from Lorrain (1980).

+This is a work in progress.
+Most of the orchestras and scores are not optimised to keep the MusicV coding style for easier reference.

 ## Main references
 Lorrain, D. (1980) Analyse de la bande magnétique de l'œuvre de Jean-Claude Risset "Inharmonique".
 Rapport IRCAM n°26/80.
 Centre Georges Pompidou, Paris.